strikersps/Competitive-Programming/README.md

 # [Contribution Guidelines](https://github.com/strikersps/Competitive-Programming/blob/master/CONTRIBUTING.md)
 * As a programmer I firmly believe in **"Writing Clean and Easy To Understand Code"** and if you are contributing to this repository, I hope you will also share the same vision.

-* Moreover, if you find any errors in the programs of this repository like Logical Errors, Syntax Errors, SIGSEGV, SIGFPE, SIGABRT, NZEC Error, please create an issue related to that.
+* Moreover, if you find any errors in the programs/source-code presented on this repository related to Logical Errors, Syntax Errors, SIGSEGV, SIGFPE, SIGABRT, NZEC Error, please create an issue for the same.
 * If you have a better algorithm or a logical way of solving a problem then do contribute to the repository.

 **Thanks For Reading**